rena5555/CA-Collision-History/README.md

 # Data Analysis - California Collision History 2001-2020

 ## Motivation
 According to the [CDC](https://www.cdc.gov/transportationsafety/pdf/statecosts/2020/CDC-Cost-of-Crash-Deaths-Fact-Sheets_California.pdf), in 2018 traffic collision deaths cost the state of California $5.83 billion.
-Since 2001, 35,385 people have died in CA due to automobile collisions.
-Analyzing the historical automobile collision trends in California provides me with useful data to present to state and local governments.
-This data can be used to plan trafffic policy and create local or state traffic laws around driving.
-Information from the dataset can also be used to rightsize CHP staffing.
-The ultimate goal is to investigate x reduce deaths and cost of collisions.
+Furthermore, since 2001, 35,385 people have died in CA due to automobile collisions.
+I felt that by analyzing the historical automobile collision trends and correlating them to outside factors can provide useful data to state and local governments.
+This data can be used to plan trafffic policy, create local or state traffic laws, and rightsize CHP staffing.
+My objective is to examine this dataset and give an insight into what factors might influence collisions.

-#add bolds in markdown,

 ## Data

-* This dataset comes from the [California Highway Patrol Data Set](https://www.kaggle.com/alexgude/california-traffic-collision-data-from-switrs).
+* This data comes from the [California Highway Patrol Data Set](https://www.kaggle.com/alexgude/california-traffic-collision-data-from-switrs).
 It covers collisions from Jan 1,2001 to October 2020.

 * There are 3 main tables.
 The collisions table has 74 columns, parties table has 31 columns and victims table has 11 columns.

-    1. collisions: Contains ~9.17 Million rows, data about the collision, location, what vehicles were involved, officer data
+    1. **collisions**: Contains ~9.17 Million rows, data about the collision, location, what vehicles were involved, officer data
-    2. parties: Contains ~18Million rows, columns include age, sex, and sobriety
+    2. **parties**: Contains ~18Million rows, columns include age, sex, and sobriety
-    3. victims: Contains ~9.17 Million rows, contains information about the injuries of specific people involved in the collision.
+    3. **victims**: Contains ~9.17 Million rows, contains information about the injuries of specific people involved in the collision.

 * My analysis led me to use a few columns heavily: killed_victims, cellphone_use, latitude, longitude, male/female, alcohol_involved